Lemonexe/UUC/_dev/macro.md

 </js>
 ```

-If you would like to use UUC macros to perform some amazing calculations, but are struggling with it despite reading this sloppy documentation, you can contact author via email.
+If you would like to use UUC macros to perform some amazing calculations, but are struggling with it even after you have read this sloppy documentation, you can contact author via email.
-If I have time, I'll be glad to help.
-To be fair, I'll be delighted if somebody uses UUC at all.
+If I have time, I'll be glad to help!
+To be fair, I'll actually be delighted if somebody uses UUC at all.
 Thanks for reading :)